mrochon/b2csamples/Policies/AppRoles/Readme.md

 Based on LocalAccounts starter pack.
 To use it with any other starer pack, please modify the orchestration step numbers in the RoleExtensions.xml

 ### Defining roles
 B2C does not expose the UI for adding application roles.
 To define define them use the manifest view of the application (in App Registrations).
-To the application's appRooles property add an array of objects with the [following data structure](https://docs.microsoft.com/en-us/graph/api/resources/approle?view=graph-rest-1.0#properties):
+To the application's appRoles property add an array of objects with the [following data structure](https://docs.microsoft.com/en-us/graph/api/resources/approle?view=graph-rest-1.0#properties):
 ```javascript
 {
   "allowedMemberTypes": ["User"],